tj/co/Readme.md

 ## Co v4

-  `co@4.0.0` has been released, which relies promises.
+  `co@4.0.0` has been released, which now relies on promises.
-  It is now a stepping stone towards [ES7 async/await](https://github.com/lukehoban/ecmascript-asyncawait).
+  It is a stepping stone towards [ES7 async/await](https://github.com/lukehoban/ecmascript-asyncawait).
   The primary API change is how `co()` is invoked.
-  Before, `co` returned a "thunk", which you then call with a callback with optional arguments.
+  Before, `co` returned a "thunk", which you then called with a callback and optional arguments.
   Now, `co()` returns a promise.

 ```js